One of the best ways to develop an organized and effective practice routine is to learn jazz standards.

-There are two ways you can do this, playing with the recording, or checking a lead sheet.
+There are two ways you can do this, play with the recording, or check a lead sheet.

-If you’re ears are more advanced, then jamming over the recording will tell you if your chords are correct or not.
+If you’re ears are more advanced, jamming over the recording tells you if your chords are correct or not.

-If you’re just beginning to learn Jazz Standards by ear, then checking a lead sheet will be the better option.
+If you’re just beginning to learn jazz standards by ear, checking a lead sheet is the better option.

-This’ll make sure that your chords are correct, and prevent any awkward moments in a jam session if you all of a sudden start playing wrong chords over a tune.
+This makes sure that your chords are correct, and prevents awkward moments in a jam session if you play wrong chords over a tune.

-Lead sheets aren’t perfect, but they can help you check your work when transcribing Jazz chord progressions over Jazz Standards.
+Lead sheets aren’t perfect, but they help you check your work when transcribing jazz chord progressions.

 Backing Track Exercise

-One of the best exercises you can do when learning chord progressions by ear is to work with backing tracks.
+One of the best exercises when learning chord progressions by ear is to work with backing tracks.

-Here are the steps to work on this exercise in your studies, which can be difficult to work through at first.
+Here are the steps to work on this exercise in your studies.

-But, if you’ve transcribed a few chord progressions from recordings, then you should be ready for the challenge.
+If you’ve transcribed a few chord progressions from recordings, you should be ready for the challenge.

-At first it might seem almost impossible, but stick with it, over time it’ll become easier.
+At first it might seem almost impossible, but stick with it, over time it becomes easier.

 As you can see, this is a tough exercise.

-But, it’ll increase your ability to hear Jazz harmony in real time.
+But, it increases your ability to hear jazz harmony in real time.

-This’ll make jam session that much easier, as you won’t be worried about playing a tune you don’t know.
+This makes jam sessions that much easier, as you aren’t worried about playing a tune you don’t know.

-Instead, you’ll ask for the key, maybe the first chord, then confidently comp the chords by ear from there.
+You also won’t scramble for a lead sheet and hold up the band.
+Instead, you ask for the key, maybe the first chord, then confidently comp the chords by ear from there.

-Learning Jazz by ear is a big challenge for many players, especially beginner Jazz musicians.
+That’s a very cool skill to have.
+Learning jazz by ear is a big challenge for many players, especially beginners.

 But, even if it seems impossible, don’t give up.